 \section{Introduction}

 Quantification is the task of estimating the prevalence (frequency) of the classes in an unlabeled sample of data, that is, counting how many data points belong to each class \citep{gonzalez2017review}.
-Several practical applications, in diverse fields, rely on quantifying unlabeled data points.
+Several practical applications in diverse fields rely on quantifying unlabeled data points.
 In social sciences, quantification predicts election results by analyzing different data sources that support the candidates \citep{hopkins2010method}.
 In natural language processing, it assesses how probable is each meaning for a word \citep{Chan2006}.
 In entomology, it infers the local density of mosquitoes in a specific area covered by an insect sensor \citep{Chen2014}.

-As is the case with classification, quantifiers generally learn from a labeled sample.
+As is the case with classification, quantifiers generally learn from a labelled sample.
 In fact, one can achieve quantification by merely counting the output of a classification model.
 However, this approach produces suboptimal quantification performance \citep{tasche2016does}.
 The challenge of designing accurate counting methods has led to the establishment of quantification as a research area of its own, driven by a thriving community of researchers.

-Although this community has been responsible for several novel quantification methods \citep{gonzalez2017review,maletzke2019dys}, they mainly focused on cases where there is plenty of labeled data for all classes.
-Furthermore, they make the assumption that the set of classes is known a priori.
+Although this community has been responsible for several novel quantification methods \citep{gonzalez2017review,maletzke2019dys}, they mainly focused on cases where there is plenty of labelled data for all classes.
+Furthermore, they assume that the set of classes is known a priori.
 However, depending on the problem at hand, we may be interested in counting observations that belong to a target class while not having substantial data from others.